sematext/docs/docs/monitoring/spm-client.md

 up for the first time or when upgrading the monitor, one needs to change the command-line and restart the process in which the monitor is running (i.e., the process of the application being monitored), but once that is done, the monitor runs seamlessly in-process.
-See [SPM Monitor - Javaagent](spm-monitor-javaagent) for more info.
+See [Embedded Mode](spm-monitor-javaagent) for more info.

 ### Standalone